Ptsd

 Symptoms

-• Cognitive and Mood Changes: This may manifest as feelings of guilt, a loss of interest in previously enjoyed activities, or the development of depressive symptoms.
+• Cognitive and Mood Changes: Persistent negative beliefs, feelings of guilt, loss of interest in activities, or an emotional numbness.

-• Young Children: They may regress to bedwetting, experience verbal skill regression, reenact the traumatic event during play, or struggle with attention.
+• Symptoms in Young Children: Young children may regress in behaviors like bedwetting, lose verbal skills, re-enact the trauma during play, or struggle with attention and hyperactivity.

-• Older Children and Teens: They might exhibit aggressive or risky behaviors.
+• Symptoms in Older Children and Teens: May exhibit aggression, risky behaviors, and similar negative patterns.

 Diagnosis